WakiMak/trentent.github.io-forked/_posts/2013-11-15-error-launching-batch-file-from-within-appv-5-bubble.md

   - AppV
   - scripting
 ---
-So we have an application that requires the &#8220;%CLIENTNAME%&#8221; variable to be passed to it in it&#8217;s exe string. Â The string looks like so:
+So we have an application that requires the "%CLIENTNAME%" variable to be passed to it in it's exe string. Â The string looks like so:

 <div>
   <pre class="lang:default decode:true ">prowin32.exe -p \\nas\cfgstart.p -param S,%CLIENTNAME%,120n,citrix,a92,10920 -wy</pre>